wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 ### What is Front End Development?

 The focus of this study group is **Front End Development**.
-Though we appreciate designers joining and sharing their wisdom, the purpose of our group is to learn and encourage everyone to code.
+Though we appreciate designers joining and sharing their wisdom, the purpose of this group is to learn and encourage everyone to code.

 A front end developer is the bridge that connects the designer and the back end developer.
 While a web designer creates the visual design and layout of the website, the web developer transforms a static design into a fully functioning website online and available to the world.
 By contrast, a back-end developer builds the underderlying architecture and functionality of the application (underneath the front end).

-Almost all the elements that you see and interact with on any website is a mixture of HTML, CSS, and JavaScript, which are all controlled by the browser.
-For example, if you’re using Google Chrome, Firefox or Safari, the browser translates all of the code in a manner for you to be able to see, and interact with.
-This includes fonts, colors, drop-down menus, images, and forms.
+Almost all the elements that you see and interact with on any website are made up of HTML, CSS, and JavaScript.
+The interpretation of these elements is controlled by the browser.
+In other words, whether you use Google Chrome, Firefox, or Safari, the browser transforms all of the code into a website or application you can see and interact with.
+This includes but is not limited to fonts, colors, drop down menus, images, and forms.

 ### What tools do I need?

-* A computer: Front end development is not restricted by your operating system.
+* A computer: Front end development is not restricted by operating system.
 You can learn front end development on Windows, Mac, and Linux (even Chrome OS!) machines.

 * A text editor: you should not code using a regular word processor (e.g. Microsoft Word).
 While you can use Notepad or TextEdit, it's easier to code with user-friendly text editors with syntax highlighting.
 We recommend:
   * [Sublime Text](http://www.sublimetext.com/) - Mac, Windows, Linux